vsenethong/info-4609/README.md

   Run `git clone paste_ssh_here`

-  Run `git ls` it will list all the files on your computer, `info-4609` should be on there
+  Run `ls` it will list all the files on your computer, `info-4609` should be on there

   Run `cd info-4609` to enter the folder of the project